ILIAS-eLearning/ILIAS/components/ILIAS/MetaData/docs/lom_structure.md

 synchronized with the  title of the ILIAS object the LOM set belongs to, neither it nor its super-elements can be deleted.

-The sub-elements of the first `general > identifier` can neither be edited nor deleted, along with their super-elements.
+The sub-elements of the first `general > identifier` are fixed and can neither be edited nor deleted, along with their super-elements.
+The `catalog` sub-element is always set to `ILIAS` and the `entry` to `il_{Installation ID}_{Object Type}_{Object ID}`. `Object ID` refers here to either the `sub_id` if it is non-zero, and otherwise to the `obj_id` of the object as defined [here](identifying_objects.md).

+The LOM standard allows any elements of type `LangString`, meaning those with a tupel `string` and `language` as sub-elements, to have arbitrarily many such tupels.
+This is currently not implemented in ILIAS.

+Further, some elements denoted above as having data type `string` are more restrictive in the LOM standard.
+For example, `technical > format` should be restricted to MIME types (or the token `non-digital`), and `contribute > entity` should be restricted to representation of vCards.
+Likewise, these restrictions are currently not implemented in ILIAS.